-Just when you thought the whole Cambridge Analytica scandal simmered down, Facebook revealed that millions more were affected by the data “breach”.
-The initial evaluation stated that the company had used information from 50 million Facebook users.
-In reality, 87 million accounts were affected.
+Just when news of the Cambridge Analytica scandal slowed down, Facebook revealed that millions more were affected by the data “breach” than previously stated.
+The initial evaluations stated that the digital consultancy firm had used information from 50 million Facebook users; in Facebook’s recent assessment, 87 million accounts were affected.

 In an effort to be as transparent as possible with the public, Facebook CTO Mike Schroepfer revealed that 35 million more accounts were used to help different campaigns under Cambridge Analytica’s watch.
-While the data was collected legitimately by researcher Aleksandr Kogan at the beginning, it did breach Facebook’s terms of service by sharing it with the digital consultancy firm.
-Personal info was then used to sway public opinion in the Trump and Brexit campaigns.
+While the data was initially collected legitimately by researcher Aleksandr Kogan, he breached Facebook’s terms of service by sharing it with Cambridge Analytica.
+Users’ personal info was used to sway public opinion in the Trump and Brexit campaigns.

-Of course, it wasn’t smooth sailing, what with Andrew Bosworth’ outrageous memo, Tim Cook’s press statements and the unexpected news that Android Messenger collects users’ call history.
-But Mark Zuckerberg is ready to take the hits and learn from his mistakes, as he pointed out in a conference this week:
+Even with these apologies and measures, Facebook still has a long ways to go to earn the public’s trust, what with Andrew Bosworth’ outrageous memo, Apple CEO Tim Cook’s press statements on Facebook, and the unexpected news that Android’s Messenger app collects users’ call history.
+Zuckerberg seems to be ready to take the blame and learn from his mistakes, stating at a conference this week:

-Therefore, Facebook will notify users if they are among victims of Cambridge Analytica on April 9.
-The company will not allow app developers to ask for personal information anymore.
-Plus, no one will be able to search for a specific Facebook profile by typing in the search bar a phone number or e-mail adress.
+On April 9th, Facebook will notify users if they are among those whose data was compromised.
+In addition, the company will no longer allow app developers to ask for personal information.
+Furthermore, specific Facebook profiles cannot be found by searching the site with a phone number or e-mail address.

 Is it enough to give them a second chance?
 Join the conversation below!